How Does an Air Conditioner Work?

 Refrigerant

-It is essential that you have refrigerant in your air conditioner – without it, you will not be able to run it.
+You must have refrigerant in your air conditioner – without it, you will not be able to run it.
 Compounds flowing through your air conditioner absorb and release heat at different stages to cool your home.
 Air is blown into your air conditioner by a fan, and the refrigerant absorbs heat from the air inside the evaporator coil.

 Evaporator Coil